rbw/pysnow/README.rst

 Compatibility
 -------------
 pysnow is compatible with both Python 2 and 3.
-It's been tested in Python 2.7 and Python 3.4.

 Author
 ------